-Ellinger and Zachariasen applied X-ray diffraction studies on high pressure cerium with a diamond-anvil cell\cite{Ellinger_1974}, and they reported that for pressure between $5$ and $12$ GPa, the orthorhombic $\alpha'$-Ce phase with $\alpha$-uranium type of structure, is the most stable phase.
-They also found another meta stable phase $\alpha''$ phase, which is monoclinic body centered with a deformed cubic face-centered structure.
-The conclusion that $\alpha'$-Ce is the most stable phase between $5$ and $12$ GPa while $\alpha''$ phase is meta stable has been supported by some of the follow up experiments, i.e. \cite{Guoliang_1995} and \cite{Zhao_1997}.
-While another group of experiments led to opposite conclusion, which indicated that the $\alpha''$ rather than the $\alpha'$ phase is the most stable phase in the intermediate pressure regime.
-Using diamond anvil cell and synchrotron radiation Olsen \textit{et al.} studied the high-pressure phase diagram of cerium up to 46 GPa\cite{Olsen_1985}.
-They reported that $\alpha''$ phase is the stable intermediate pressure phase of Ce, and no evidence for $\alpha'$ phase with $\alpha$-uranium structure was found.
-This was the first experiment reporting the $\alpha''$ phase to be the stable intermediate pressure phase for cerium.
-After that several other groups also reported the similar experimental results supporting $\alpha''$ phase to be the most stable phase of cerium for pressure between $5$ and $12$ GPa \cite{McMahon_1997, Dmitriev_2004}.
+Ellinger and Zachariasen applied x-ray-diffraction studies on high-pressure cerium with a diamond-anvil cell,\cite{Ellinger_1974} and they reported that for pressure between 5.0 and 13.0 GPa, the orthorhombic $\alpha'$-Ce phase with an $\alpha$-uranium type of structure is the thermodynamic stable phase.
+They also found that the $\alpha''$ phase, which is monoclinic body centered with a deformed cubic face-centered structure, is the thermodynamic metastable phase.
+The conclusion that $\alpha'$-Ce is the thermodynamic stable phase between 5.0 and 13.0 GPa while the $\alpha''$ phase is metastable has been supported by some of the follow-up experiments, i.e., Refs. \cite{Guoliang_1995} and \cite{Zhao_1997}, while another group of experiments led to the opposite conclusion, which indicated that the $\alpha''$ rather than the $\alpha'$ phase is the thermodynamic stable phase in the intermediate pressure regime.
+Using diamond-anvil cell and synchrotron radiation Olsen \textit{et al.} studied the high-pressure phase diagram of cerium up to 46.0 GPa.\cite{Olsen_1985} They reported that the $\alpha''$ phase is the thermodynamic stable intermediate pressure phase of Ce, and no evidence for the $\alpha'$ phase with $\alpha$-uranium structure was found.
+This was the first experiment reporting the $\alpha''$ phase to be the thermodynamic stable intermediate pressure phase for cerium.
+After that several other groups also reported similar experimental results supporting the $\alpha''$ phase to be the thermodynamic stable phase of cerium for pressure between 5.0 and 13.0 GPa.\cite{McMahon_1997, Dmitriev_2004}